 21. Whenever the gNB receives a fresh pair of {NCC, NH} from the AMF, the gNB sends the NCC value of the received fresh pair (NCCLTM) and the keySetChangeIndicator to the UE in a protected RRC message (can be a new RRC message (RRC Security Configuration Request).
 If the gNB received NSCI along with the fresh pair of {NCC, NH} from the AMF, then the gNB set the value of keySetChangeIndicator field to true and send it along with the NCCLTM in the RRC message.

-Editor’s Note: Details on handing of NCC Wrap-around after 8 path switch procedures is FFS.

 22. The UE stores the received NCCLTM value and the keySetChangeIndicator to generate the appropriate KNG-RAN* for the LTM Cell Switch procedure.

 For subsequent LTM procedures, steps 10 to 22 are performed.